Sam Nahem: Baseball career

 After graduating from Brooklyn College, Nahem signed with the Brooklyn Dodgers.
 During the off-season he attended St. John's University School of Law, earning a law degree and passing the bar examination in 1941.
 He was known for reading literature in the dugout and in the bullpen, and for quoting Shakespeare and de Maupassant in conversations.
+During spring training in 1940, an Associated Press reporter wrote: “Sam wears spectacles and talks less like a ballplayer than any diamond star this reporter knows.
+For reading material Nahem does not devote his time to pulp magazines — the Westerns, Adventure stories and whatnot — but goes for the realistic Russians, Dostoievski, Gorki, Chekov, and Tolstoi.”

 In the minor leagues in 1937 he was 15–5 with the Clinton Owls of the Illinois-Indiana-Iowa League, and then pitched for the Elmira Pioneers of the Eastern League in 1938, the Montreal Royals of the International League and the Nashville Volunteers of the Southern Association in 1939, the Louisville Colonels of the American Association and Houston Buffaloes of the Texas League in 1940 (when he led the league in ERA), and the Columbus Redbirds of the American Association in 1941.
 He joked that he played for so many teams, he became known as "formerly of ..., as in 'Sam Nahem, formerly of ..."

 He made his major league debut in 1938 at the age of 22.
 Asked about his tenuous standing with the Dodgers after he was shelled in a spring training game in 1940, he responded to a reporter: "I am in the egregiously anonymous position of pitching batting practice to the batting practice pitchers."
 In June 1940, he was traded by the Dodgers with Carl Doyle, Bert Haas, and Ernie Koy to the St. Louis Cardinals for Curt Davis and future Hall of Famer Joe Medwick.
+Considering subsequent events, it is notable that Nahem had an amicable relationship with Branch Rickey, then working as business manager (which today would mean general manager) for the Cardinals.